Monastery of Saint Moses the Abyssinian

-The Monastery of St. Moses the Abyssinian (ܕܝܪܐ ܕܡܪܝ ܡܘܫܐ ܟܘܫܝܐ; دير مار موسى الحبشي), named after Moses the Black, is a monastic community of the Syriac Catholic Church located near the town of Nabk, Syria, approximately 80 km north of Damascus, on the eastern slopes of the Anti-Lebanon Mountains.
+The Monastery of Saint Moses the Abyssinian (ܕܝܪܐ ܕܡܪܝ ܡܘܫܐ ܟܘܫܝܐ; دير مار موسى الحبشي), named after Moses the Black, is a monastic community of the Syriac Catholic Church located near the town of Nabk, Syria, approximately 80 km north of Damascus, on the eastern slopes of the Anti-Lebanon Mountains.
 The main church of the monastic compound hosts precious frescoes dating to the 11th and 12th centuries.

 Name

 The monastery is dedicated to Moses the Black, an Egyptian thief-turned-monk and Desert Father.
 Some inscriptions and manuscripts, however, refer to this Moses as the prophet Moses, with the earliest references to Moses the Black dating from the 17th century.
 It is possible that the association with the desert father arose with the arrival of several Abyssinian monks in the 15th century.

 History

 The monastery is situated atop a steep, rocky promontory that extends from a deep gorge nestled between two cliffs in the elevated area south of Nabk.
 The earliest historical reference is by John Chrysostom in a 6th-century manuscript, describing a "convent of Mushe, on the hill called 'the Great Head,' east of Natpha, in the province of Damascus."
 Subsequent history is preserved in inscriptions found within the monastery itself.
 It served as the seat of a bishopric until the end of the 14th century, when it was relocated to the diocese of Hama and Mardin, and later to Jerusalem and Damascus.

 An ancient building, stone circles, lines, and tombs were recently discovered near the monastery in 2009 by archaeologist Robert Mason of the Royal Ontario Museum.
 Mason suggested that the ruins may date back 10,000 years and were likely constructed in the Neolithic period (such as the Heavy Neolithic Qaraoun culture of the Anti-Lebanon).

 The lack of evidence for a farming community before the 6th century suggests that the original structures for what is now the monastery were either state impositions or monastic/ecclesiastical foundations.
 The two oldest extant structures on the site were likely Roman watchtowers built to oversee the road from Palmyra to Damascus.
 The earliest manuscript and coinage attestations indicate that the monastery was likely founded in the sixth century, supported by the network of lavra in nearby rock-faces which seem to date from this period.
 The site was largely rebuilt in both the 11th and 16th centuries.
 Its 11th-12th century frescoes, dating from between 1058 and 1208, represent 'the only full program of mediaeval church decoration to have survived in greater Syria' and provide important evidence of the growth of the medieval Syrian school of painting.